 Programming Language: Arduino is programmed in C. For PLCs ancient ladder logic is the main way of programming, but some new PLCs have fancier programming support.
 LabJack supports pretty much any language on Linux, Mac or Windows. https://labjack.com/support/software/examples

 Sampling Rate: Back and forth communication ("command-response") is less than a millisecond on a LabJack.
 Not really sure about Arduino and PLC on that one.
-LabJack also supports stream mode where you tell it a list of channels to scan at a high rate (up to 100 ksamples/second aggregate).
-Never heard of a similar stream mode on PLC, and imagine it would be difficult and more limited on Arduino.
+LabJack also supports stream mode where you tell it a list of channels to scan at a high rate (up to 320 ksamples/second aggregate continuously forever).
+We are not familiar with a similar stream mode on PLC, and imagine it would be difficult and more limited on Arduino.

 Example projects: Lots of customers & projects for all 3.
 What most people find in these projects, is that most (by far!) of your time is spent in software.
 Writing software, troubleshooting software, running tests, and changing configurations.
 In fact, even if you are troubleshooting hardware you will probably do most of that through software.
 Do you want to do that on an Arduino/PLC, or the language of your choice on a full-blown computer?

-Flexibility: I would call all 3 flexible tools, rather than single application devices, but a LabJack + Computer is the most flexible.
+Flexibility: All 3 flexible tools, rather than single application devices, but a LabJack + Computer is the most flexible.

 Hardware Robustness: Arduino is quite low level, so their robustness is reliant on what protection you add.
-PLCs are designed for industrial applications and should be robust, but I don't know about their actual stats.
-They do have some extra failure points compared to a LabJack such as relays being built-in and a "computer" of sorts being built in.
-We have actually been working on a failure study, and it is not done yet, but it was prompted by the fact that we did not have a single return of a damaged or failed U3 in 2019, with something like 60k total devices in the field.
+PLCs are designed for industrial applications and should be robust.
+We maintain failure records based on LabJack returns, and in the most recent year we looked at we did not have a single return of a damaged or failed U3, with >60k total devices in the field.
 We offer a 5 year official warranty, and in practice take care of everyone beyond that.